-As they prepare to compete for the ultimate in college football glory, the Ohio State Buckeyes want to silence all doubters inside and outside the program.
+As one of the most prominent programs in college football, the Ohio State Buckeyes face doubters inside and outside at all times.
 But when was the last time Ohio State won the national championship?

 The Last Time Ohio State Won the College Football National Championship